rayutd/Master-Thesis-2025/README.md

 ## Repository Structure

-The repository is organized into four main R scripts, each handling a distinct part of the analysis:
+The repository is organized into five main R scripts, each handling a distinct part of the analysis:

 1. **01_data_wrangling.R**
    - Data loading, cleaning, and preparation